 Here is a list of all the animals that I encountered in Australia so far.

-However, all this changes when you go to more rural areas.
+However, all changes when you go to more rural areas.
 I spent a considerable amount of time during the last month at the Molonglo radio telescope.
-It is located about 50 kilometres South-East of Canberra, the capital of Australia.
+It is located about 50 km South-East of Canberra, the capital of Australia.
 The site lies in the midst of a large farm, in a very thinly populated area.
 As a consequence, cattle and sheep are always around, but that is no problem.

 The problem is the presence of snakes and spiders.
 Whitetail spiders are abundant in this region.
 Many of them live in or around the metal boxes which contain the electronics that power the telescope.
-During our work we have to access these boxes regularly, so it is no surprise that we encounter them frequently.
+During our work, we have to access these boxes regularly, so it is no surprise that we encounter them frequently.
 They can grow to about thumb size and have a characteristic white spot on their abdomen.
 That is why they are called Whitetail spiders in the first place.
-Their bite is supposed to be quite painful, but does little to no long-lasting harm to humans.
+Their bite is supposed to be quite painful but does little to no long-lasting harm to humans.

 More dangerous are the snakes.
 I have seen and taken photos of one tiger snake so far, but more have been sighted on the premises recently.
 Tiger snakes are highly dangerous to humans.
 Their venom is highly potent, and the mortality rate is high if the bite is left untreated.
 Their venom acts quickly, and the only proper treatment is an injection of antivenom.
 They are said to be aggressive, but I cannot confirm this (luckily).
 When I took this photo, I was about 4 m away from the snake and used my telephoto lens (yes, this picture is un-cropped!).
 The snake was just sitting there motionless taking a bath in the sun.
 A stomp to the ground with a heavy item and it slowly crept away.